aws-observability/terraform-aws-observability-accelerator/README.md

 Welcome to the AWS Observability Accelerator for Terraform!

-The AWS Observability accelerator for Terraform is a set of modules to help you configure Observability for your Amazon EKS clusters with AWS Observability services.
+The AWS Observability Accelerator for Terraform is a set of opinionated modules to help you set up observability for your AWS environments with AWS-managed observability services such as Amazon Managed Service for Prometheus, Amazon Managed Grafana and AWS Distro for OpenTelemetry (ADOT).

-This project proposes a core module to bootstrap your cluster with the AWS Distro for OpenTelemetry (ADOT) Operator for EKS, Amazon Managed Service for Prometheus, Amazon Managed Grafana.
-Additionally we have a set of workloads modules to leverage curated ADOT collector configurations, Grafana dashboards, Prometheus recording rules and alerts.
+We provide curated metrics, traces collection, alerting rules and Grafana dashboards for your EKS infrastructure, Java/JMX, NGINX based workloads and custom applications.

+You also can monitor your Amazon Managed Service for Prometheus workspaces ingestion, costs, active series with [this module](./modules/managed-prometheus-monitoring).

 <img width="1501" alt="image" src="docs/images/dark-o11y-accelerator-amp-xray.png">